Aryan27-max/FLARE-ALERT/README.md

 ## 🔥 Project Origin & Authorship

-FLARE-ALERT is an original AI-powered fire detection and safety system conceptualized and developed by Aryan Gupta since 2024.
+FLARE-ALERT is an original AI-powered fire detection and safety system conceptualized and developed by Aryan Gupta and Charvee Masand since 2024.

 This repository represents ongoing research and engineering work.
 Any derivative use must provide proper attribution to the original author.